 4. The Fed impacts HELOCs

-However, if you have a mortgage with a variable rate or a home equity line of credit – also known as a HELOC – you’ll feel more influence from the Fed.
+If you have a mortgage with a variable rate or a home equity line of credit – also known as a HELOC – you’ll feel more influence from the Fed.
 Interest rates on HELOCs are often pegged to the prime rate, meaning those rates will fall if the Fed does indeed lower borrowing costs.

 5. The Fed drives auto loan rates

-If you’re thinking about buying a car, you might see slight relief on your auto loan rate.
+If you’re thinking about buying a car, you might see some relief on your auto loan rate.
 Even though the fed funds rate is a short-term rate, auto loans are still often tied to the prime rate.

 When the Fed cuts rates, it’s easy to think of it as discouraging savings, McBride says.
 “It’s reducing the price of money.
 It incentivizes borrowing and dis-incentivizes savings.
 Essentially, it gets money out of bank accounts and into the economy.”